Ṣād (surah): 17 Patience

 Patience (Verse 17): Muhammad is told to 'bear their words patiently' (Q38.17) by God, “they” referring to the Quraysh, given the historical context of their disbelief.
-This marks the transition from generalizations about the disbelieving peoples of the past to stories of specific messengers.
+This marks the transition from generalizations about the disbelieving peoples of the past to stories of specific messengers.This is very true.

 17-26 Story of David and the Two Litigants

 The tone and style of Sura 38 become more specific, both in examples of previous prophets and their stories.
 For example: verses 17-26 chronicle David as he errs during a test God gives him, but quickly “fell down on his knees, and repented” (Q38.24).
 Unlike those of the early Meccan Period, suras of the 2nd Meccan Period often reference biblical characters as Muhammad tried to convert the Judeo-Christian population to Islam by finding common ground between their faiths.
 Though there is no evidence to prove this, it is believed that Muhummad was illiterate.
 Muhummad's inability to read supports the authenticity of his revelations from God as uninfluenced by any knowledge he could have gained from texts of the time.
 Muhummad's biblical references could have been common knowledge, but their broad range and sufficient clarity point to an omnipotent source greater than Muhummad alone, a role that God fits.

 The crowds to whom Muhammad spoke likely already knew the story of David.
-According to the bible, the story of David and the Two Litigants was a test of God.
+According to the Bible, the story of David and the Two Litigants was a test of God.
 The Qur'anic version of the story differs slightly from the biblical version, but the ultimate message is the same.
 In the Muslim tradition, though David already has many wives, he asks a man to divorce his only wife because David wants her for himself.
-Disapproving of David's selfishness, God sends two brothers, one with ninety-nine ewes, the other with only one, to David.
+Disapproving David's selfishness, God sends two brothers, one with ninety-nine ewes, the other with only one, to David.
 He is asked to decide whether it is fair for the brother with ninety-nine ewes to take the only ewe of his brother, a clear parallel to David taking another man's only wife.
-As David tells the men that it is wrong for the one with many ewes to take the only ewe of his brother, he realizes the error of his own ways and begs God for forgiveness.
+As David tells the men that it is wrong for the one with many ewes to take the only ewe of his brother, he realizes the error of his ways, referencing his relations with Bathsheba, the former wife of Uriah the Hittite, and begs God for forgiveness as referenced in 2 Samuel 12.